CumulusNetworks/docs/content/nvidia-air/Organizations.md

 - A simulation can not include both private and shared images.

-The following table summarizes the organization requirements for the various image types and combinations that can be used in a simulation:
+The following table summarizes the required organization assignment for simulations for each image type and combination used in a simulation:

 | Images In Use | Organization Requirements |
 | ------ | --------- |